 Pinterest is not a platform where you just mark your brand’s presence.
 You have to perform regular actions and be active on the platform.
 You need to post images frequently and do the same with pinning as well.

-The frequent pinning and posting strategy can increase the engagement rate of your posts when compared to occasional pinning and posting.
+The frequent pinning and posting strategy can increase your posts’ engagement rate compared to occasional pinning and posting.
 But this doesn’t mean that you should pin every post that you encounter.
 You need to measure the pinning based on relevance and necessity.
 Also, it is advised that you pin around 30 to 40 posts a day only.

 Tip 6: You should use rich pins occasionally